BITalinoWorld/dotNet-api/README.md

 ## Compiling the class library

-You can compile the class library if you don't want to use the pre-built assemblies or if you need to build an assembly for Windows XP.
+You can compile the class library if you don't want to use the pre-built assemblies or if you need to build an assembly for Windows XP or for a different version of the .NET Framework.
 You will need [bitalino.cpp](../../../cpp-api/tree/master/bitalino.cpp) and [bitalino.h](../../../cpp-api/tree/master/bitalino.h) from the [C++ API](../../../cpp-api).

 To compile the class library:
 - create a CLR Class Library project in Visual Studio;